Self-Hosted Weather Radar

 Memory Efficient

-Radar frames, ECMWF grids, and nowcast data use memory-mapped files.
+Radar frames, NWP grids, cloud, and nowcast data all use memory-mapped files.
 Smart fetch skips redundant downloads, saving ~90% of bandwidth per cycle.

 Privacy First